What is shared ownership?

 Shared ownership means buying a share of your home (between 25% and 75% of the home’s total value) and paying rent on the remaining share.
 It’s designed for people who would otherwise be unable to buy their own home.

 Shared ownership or shared equity schemes are generally run by housing associations (HA) and/or registered social landlords (RSL).
 You will need to take out a mortgage in order to pay for your share of the home’s purchase price.

-Shared ownership is becoming a most realistic option for many people who are struggling to afford to buy their own home.
+Shared ownership is becoming the most realistic option for many people who are struggling to afford to buy their own home, usually because of high property prices and mortgage lending limits.
 There are currently a variety of schemes already in existence, and more may well be established.
 All schemes have common features, such as the buyer paying a reduced percentage share of the property.
 For example, if the property is valued at £100,000, the buyer may purchase a 40% share for £40,000.
 The remaining percentage is retained by the HA or RSL and the buyer will pay an annual rent on that share.

 How do I know if I am eligible for shared ownership?